 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-Activated charcoal exerts its effects by absorbing a wide variety of drugs and chemicals.
+Activated charcoal absorbs a wide variety of drugs and chemicals.
 Adsorption is a process in which atoms and molecules move from a bulk phase (such as a solid, liquid, or gas) onto a solid or liquid surface.
 In other words, the toxic substance attaches to the surface of the charcoal.
 Because charcoal is not "digested," it stays inside the GI tract and eliminates the toxin when the person has a bowel movement.

 This mechanism of action should not be confused with absorption.
 Absorption occurs when a substance passes into or through a tissue, like water passing into a sponge.
 Once the chemical or drug has been absorbed by the GI tract, activated charcoal can no longer retrieve the toxic ingestion.
 It will only attach to substances that are still inside the stomach or intestines.